Start here

 When challenges are layered, persistent, or shaped by how your mind works, simple answers often fall short.
 You may have tried strategies that sounded reasonable but didn't translate into real relief — or support that focused on fixing surface issues without understanding the larger context of your life.

-If that sounds familiar, you’re not alone — and you’re not doing anything wrong.
-Many people arrive here after realizing that the problem isn’t a lack of effort or insight, but a mismatch between their experience and the support they’ve been offered.
+If that sounds familiar, you're not alone — and you're not doing anything wrong.
+Many people arrive here after realizing that the problem isn't a lack of effort or insight, but a mismatch between their experience and the support they've been offered — or between how they actually function and what their environment has been asking of them.

 If you've ever felt reduced to a diagnosis, a checklist, or a set of behaviors, that disconnect is real.

-Meaningful understanding comes from seeing the whole picture: how you think, how you make decisions, where things tend to get stuck, and what pressures are acting on you over time.
-Clarity doesn’t come from forcing yourself to fit expectations that don’t work — it comes from understanding the system you’re operating within.
+Meaningful understanding starts with seeing the whole picture: how you think, how you make decisions, where things tend to get stuck, and what pressures are acting on you over time.
+That means looking at both what's happening inside — your nervous system, your capacity, your patterns — and what's happening around you: your environment, your relationships, the demands being placed on you.
+Clarity doesn't come from forcing yourself to fit expectations that don't work.
+It comes from understanding where the friction actually lives, and addressing it there.

 That perspective shapes how I work.